pandoc/lua-filters/include-files/README.md

 Filter to include other files in the document.

+## Prerquisites

+- This filter needs to be executed before some other filters, including `pandoc-xnos`.

 ## Usage

 Use a special code block with class `include` to include files of